 Philip Bruner’s arbitration and mediation experience spans five decades.
 While engaged in the private practice of law before joining JAMS on January 1, 2008, he served as lead counsel in over 100 construction arbitrations and other litigated cases venued in more than 30 U.S. states.
 His construction industry clients included public and private owners, contractors, subcontractors, architects, engineers (civil, structural, mechanical, electrical, geotechnical, mining and hydrological), payment and performance bond and other kinds of sureties, material manufacturers and suppliers, equipment suppliers, design professional insurers, property and casualty insurers, lenders and others.

-His arbitration, mediation and former legal representations addressed claims and disputes arising on all types of major public and private construction, engineering, energy, infrastructure and other projects, such as power plants, industrial plants, waste-water treatment facilities, high-voltage transmission lines, airports, high-rise office towers, hotels, water pipelines, natural gas facilities and pipelines, sewer pipelines, large diameter and micro bore tunnels, hard and soft ground tunnels, excavations of all types, dams, levees, structural steel fabrication plants, oil storage tanks, computer chip fabrication clean rooms, Trident class ballistic missile submarine, corporate headquarters buildings, commercial malls, interstate and state highways, paving of all types, convention centers, shopping centers, stadiums, underground and strip mines, bridges, solar farms, wind farms, research and manufacturing facilities, public buildings, mechanical systems, electrical systems, structural steel structures, concrete structures and others.
+His arbitration, mediation and former legal representations addressed claims and disputes arising on all types of major public and private construction, engineering, energy, infrastructure and other projects, such as power plants, industrial plants, nuclear power facilities, solar energy farms, wind energy farms, waste-water treatment facilities, natural gas processing facilities, mechanical systems, electrical systems, high-voltage transmission lines, airports, high-rise office towers, hotels, sports arenas, water pipelines, natural gas facilities and pipelines, sewer pipelines, large diameter and micro-bore tunnels, hard and soft ground tunnels, excavations of all types, dams, levees, structural steel fabrication plants, oil storage tanks, computer chip fabrication clean rooms, Trident class ballistic missile submarine, corporate headquarters buildings, commercial malls, interstate and state highways, paving of all types, convention centers, shopping centers, stadiums, underground and strip mines, bridges, solar farms, wind farms, research and manufacturing facilities, public buildings, mechanical systems, electrical systems, structural steel structures, concrete structures and others.

 As an arbitrator, Mr. Bruner has heard and decided many complex disputes and claims arising out of U.S. and international construction, engineering, energy, infrastructure and other types of commercial projects.
 Representative matters on which he as served as an arbitrator include:

 - Natural Gas Processing Facility, Canada.
-Tribunal Chair and Arbitrator of claims under UNCITRAL Rules aggregating over C$250,000,000 asserted by multiple international parties arising out of the design and construction of a C$1.2 billion natural gas processing plant.
+Tribunal Chair and Arbitrator appointed under UNCITRAL Rules to decide claims aggregating over C$250,000,000 asserted by multiple international parties arising out of the design and construction of a C$1.2 billion natural gas processing plant.

 - Solar Energy Project, California.
-Tribunal President and Arbitrator appointed by the International Chamber of Commerce (ICC) to hear contract claims under ICC Rules arising out of construction of a 3 million panel solar energy project.
+Tribunal President and Arbitrator appointed by the International Chamber of Commerce (ICC) to hear contract claims under ICC Rules arising out of construction of a 3,000,000-panel solar energy project.

 - Nuclear Power Plant, Bulgaria.
-Arbitrator appointed by the International Chamber of Commerce (ICC) to hear contract claims under ICC Rules arising out of the engineering and construction of a nuclear power plant.
+Arbitrator appointed by the International Chamber of ICC) to hear contract claims under ICC Rules arising out of the engineering and construction of a multi-billion-dollar nuclear power plant.